Here are answers to some of your most frequently asked questions regarding coronavirus and our reopening

-I can no longer make my booked slot; how do I cancel?
+I can no longer make my booking; how do I cancel?

 Tickets can be cancelled and refunded only when more than 24 hours’ notice is given.
-Refunds are not available if you fail to attend your allocated session.
-If there is space available later the same day then we may be able to re-allocate your ticket.
+Refunds are not available if you do not cancel your ticket.
 General admission tickets cannot be upgraded to Friends Memberships or Annual Passes at this time.

 Why do I have to queue outside?

 We are controlling the flow of visitors into the building.
 You may be required to wait outside until the entrance is clear.